stormchaserroleplaying/stormchaserRPG/Classes/Disciple/Paladin/Thunder/index.md

 ## Talents

 ### Oath of Thunder
+You gain the ability to channel the power of your oath, using that energy to fuel the following magical effects.

+When you use your oath powers, you expend 1 mana and choose which effect to create.
+Some oath effects require attack rolls.
+When you use such an effect, your disciple spell attack roll is used.

 #### Storm Strike
 As an action, you can infuse a ranged or thrown weapon with lightning and make an attack.
 You create a line of lightning 5 ft wide and 60 ft long that deals 2d10 + your spellcasting ability modifier in lightning damage on a successful spell attack roll vs the target's Dexterity defence, or half that on a miss.
 The attack roll has advantage if the weapon attack hits.